briankoser/sosoreads/README.md

 - group
 - list (not sure what Listopia is, and this resource requires "extra permission" to use)
 - quotes (only functionality is creating quotes)
+- read_statuses
+    - Not currently useful, because the only way to get a Read Status ID is from User, which also returns all the Read Status data.
 - recommendations (user-to-user recommendations, only functionality is retrieving individual recommendation)
 - review.recent_reviews  (reviews from all users)
 - topic